Inquiry Question

 In some monoecious plants, pollination occurs between the male and female structures in the same flower - this is referred to as self-pollination.
 In other plants, pollination can only occur between flowers in different plants - this is cross-pollination.
 Cross-pollination increases the genetic diversity of the species, while self-pollination results in reduced genetic diversity.

-Many humans are allergic to pollen grains and cause hayfever in affected persons.
-The treatment of symptoms includes the use of decongestants, anti-inflammatories and anti-histamines.
+Many humans are allergic to pollen grains, which causes hay fever in affected persons.
+Symptoms can be treated with decongestants, anti-inflammatories and anti-histamines.
 In some cases, pollen can trigger asthma attacks.
 Bee pollen (honey containing bee pollen) is sometimes used as a dietary supplement.

 Pollination